backdrop-contrib/backup_migrate/README.txt

 -------------------------------------------------------------------------------

 INSTALLATION:
-Put the module in your drupal modules directory and enable it in admin/build/modules.
+* Put the module in your drupal modules directory and enable it in admin/build/modules.
+* Go to admin/user/permissions and grant permission to any roles that need to be able to backup or restore the databse.
-Configure and use the module at admin/content/backup_migrate
+* Configure and use the module at admin/content/backup_migrate

 OPTIONAL:
-Enable token.module to allow token replacement in backup file names.
+* Enable token.module to allow token replacement in backup file names.

 -------------------------------------------------------------------------------